saucesteals/discord-auto-rpc/README.md

 // client.endlessLogin() will keep retrying to login until it is successful (ex. wait until discord is open if its not)

 // if you want to attempt to login once - client.login()
-// client.login() is still able to reconnect on disconnects
+// client.login() is still able to reconnect
 ```

 Note that the auto reconnecting feature is only present when using `IPC` as the transport